Washington Evening Journal

 Southeast Iowa Union offers audio versions of articles using Instaread.
 Some words may be mispronounced.

-Before the game, the literal fireworks boomed overhead from a neighboring lot behind the bleachers on the visitor’s sideline.
-One was shot off for each of the 10 Golden Hawks seniors honored before their game against Mediapolis on Friday.
+First they boomed overhead from a neighboring lot behind the bleachers on the visitor’s sideline.
+One firework was shot off for each of the 10 Golden Hawks seniors honored before their game against Mediapolis on Friday.

 “Excited for the guys, and it came in a game where we knew it was going to be a tough opponent, well-coached team, a lot of respect for their program,” Mid-Prairie coach Daren Lambert said.
 “So, to get it done tonight is exciting, and like we said, we’ve got a lot more goals that we want to go accomplish.
 So the job’s not done.”

-The Bulldogs made it 14-7 begin the second quarter with a 5-yard run by Brock Spears.
-But Kos returned the opening kickoff for a touchdown to quickly restore a two score advantage.
+Mid-Prairie’s turnover generation and special teams play eliminated any hope for a Bulldogs road upset.
+Mediapolis made it 14-7 begin the second quarter with a 5-yard run by Brock Spears, but Kos quickly flipped the momentum back to Mid-Praire when he returned the ensuing kickoff for a touchdown to restore a two touchdown advantage.

 On the Bulldogs ensuing drive, Joshua Turner forced and recovered a fumble on the Mediapolis nine yard line.
 Ehrenfelt caught a two-yard pass from Weber to cash in the takeaway.